mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Meticulous work that fulfils the required accessibility elements: you have excellent colour contrast, your alt text is fit for purpose.
 You have gone beyond what is required and added useful extra code or design elements to create an accessible, professional website.

 ## Working with CSS

+Marked by [validating](https://jigsaw.w3.org/css-validator/) and reading your CSS file

 * Little or no attempt to implement the stylesheet provided.
 * Limited or flawed attempt to implement the stylesheet for this site.
 There are big gaps in your knowledge of CSS and its syntax.